What temperature should I wash my items at?

 30°C - 40°C

-Denim Denim can be prone to shrinkages and colours fading.
+Denim can be prone to shrinkages and colour fading.
 We recommend washing at 40°C maximum to retain its colour and shape.